Savings Tracker Google Sheets — Watch Every Goal Fill Up

 Adjust the contribution when your income changes, you add a new goal that needs funding, or you want to accelerate a goal that is close to completion.
 Contribution changes affect the timeline but not the ambition.

-Adjust the target when the goal itself changes — the holiday costs more than expected, the car you were looking at is now a different price, the home improvement scope has expanded.
+Adjust the target when the goal itself changes — the vacation costs more than expected, the car you were looking at is now a different price, the home improvement scope has expanded.
 Changing the target is fine as long as you do it deliberately, not just to make the percentage look better.

 Remove a goal entirely when it is no longer relevant.
-A holiday you are not taking, a purchase you have decided against — delete the row and redistribute the contribution.
+A vacation you are not taking, a purchase you have decided against — delete the row and redistribute the contribution.
 Keeping irrelevant goals in the tracker clutters the view and makes the useful numbers harder to see.

 Pair the tracker with a broader home management system if you want savings goals sitting alongside household planning, maintenance schedules, and family finance in one place.